Configure the CSV directory integration profile attributes

 - email => email

-- Optionally, you can use the Profile Editor to map alternative attributes from your CSV file instead of using the Okta default attributes, or you can import additional fields as custom attributes.
+- Optional.
+Use the Profile Editor to map alternative attributes from your CSV file instead of using the Okta default attributes, or you can import additional fields as custom attributes.
 In either case, complete these steps:

 - Find your CSV application in the Profile Editor page and select Profile.